ardent-development/CycleGen/README.txt

 It is called CycleGen because you're supposed to use the CyclePic command (built into the AMS) to display the generated frames as an animation after CycleGen is done rendering them.
-You can also use the companion program for CycleGen, called CycleView, to provide a more user-friendly graphical interface that lets you play, pause, and dynamically adjust speed unlike CyclePic alone.
+You can also use the companion program for CycleGen, called CycleView, to access a more user-friendly graphical interface that lets you play, pause, and dynamically adjust speed unlike CyclePic alone.
 Please see [Appendix B] for more info.